Guilherme-Henrique-Leite/diabetes-diagnosis-ml/README.md

   - Recall: 0.76 (weighted average)
   - F1-Score: 0.76 (weighted average)

+Results
+Model Performance:
+Logistic Regression:
+Accuracy: 75.3%
+Precision, Recall, F1-Score: Balanced performance across both classes.
+Random Forest:
+Accuracy: 76.0%
+Precision: 0.78 (weighted average)
+Recall: 0.76 (weighted average)
+F1-Score: 0.76 (weighted average)
+Confusion Matrix:
+The Random Forest model demonstrated better performance in classifying diabetic cases.

 Conclusion
-The project demonstrates the effectiveness of machine learning techniques in predicting diabetes.
-While the models performed well, further improvements could be made by exploring additional feature engineering techniques or hyperparameter tuning.
-The use of SMOTE was essential in balancing the imbalanced dataset, which resulted in better performance on minority class prediction.
+This project highlights the power of machine learning in predicting diabetes.
+The use of SMOTE was crucial in addressing class imbalance, which improved the model's ability to predict minority class instances.
+While the models performed well, further improvements can be made by:

+Exploring additional features or datasets.
+Tuning hyperparameters using techniques such as Grid Search or Random Search.
+Trying other algorithms like Gradient Boosting or Neural Networks.